 Who Did It?

-While the characters may have changed, the premise of the game remains the same.
+While the characters may have changed through the board game and online versions, the premise of the game Clue remains the same.
 Every character has the means and motive to commit the crime.
-Your job, as a player, is to figure out who acted on that motive and how he or she did it, which makes for an entertaining game that is different each time you play.
+Your job, as a player, is to track who acted on that motive and how he or she did it, which makes for an entertaining game that is different each time you play.